Liwmo/liwmo.github.io/_posts/2017-10-31-markov-music-murder-mystery.markdown

 <img src="/assets/images/mcmc_4.png"/>
 <img src="/assets/images/mcmc_5.png"/>

 There are still a few open questions.
 For instance, how do we know there aren't other stable states?
 How long does it take to converge?
 How do we know that this stationary distribution even exists?
 To answer these questions and more, here are some of the resources I used while trying to write this article: a [blog entry][8], a [pdf document][9] (that discusses the section below), and [this textbook with a bunch of dogs on the cover][10].
-Some of them are fairly technical, but they are understandable with enough time and scratch paper.
+Some of them are fairly technical, yet understandable with enough time and scratch paper.

 ### Murder Mystery